-The University is offering new Home and EU students enrolling in the 2017/18 or 2018/19 academic year £150 credit to spend, giving you the best possible start to life at BCU.
+The University is offering new Home and EU undergraduate degree students enrolling in the 2020/21 or 2021/22 academic year £150 credit to spend, giving you the best possible start to life at BCU.

-The scheme is open to all new Home and EU undergraduate degree students and can be spent on a wide range of items from an online shop stocking books, clothes, art supplies, medical/nursing equipment and more.
-The credit will be allocated to first year Home/EU students enrolling on undergraduate degree programmes (£9,250 fee payers only) in the 2017/18 or 2018/19 academic years.
+The scheme is open to all new Home and EU undergraduate degree students, including those on a foundation year, and can be spent on a wide range of items from an online shop stocking books, clothes, art supplies, medical/nursing equipment and more.

 How do I get the £150?

 How do I know if I am eligible?

 The credit will be allocated to students who meet any one of the criteria below: